 The Research Hub also houses the Researcher Workbench platform and its suite of custom tools.
 The Workbench offers access to additional levels of data, workspaces, a cohort builder, and an interactive notebook environment.
 These tools are now available to registered and approved All of Us researchers.

 All of Us is a broad program that can support research on many aspects of health, not just a single medical or biological research question.
-The data platform enables research that may:

 Benefits for Researchers